Skip links and keyboard navigation

 Destruction documentation

-You need to document the destruction of all records, including:
+You need to document the destruction of all public records, including:

-- A description of the records and date range
+• A description of the public records and date range

-- Evidence of destruction specifying method, location, date, and details of who destroyed the records
+• Evidence of destruction specifying method, location, date, and details of who destroyed the public records.

-While legal responsibility for recordkeeping always remains with your agency's CEO, they can delegate responsibility to endorse the:
+While legal responsibility for recordkeeping always remains with the Chief Executive of your public authority, they can delegate responsibility to endorse the:

-- Transfer of records to Queensland State Archives
+• Transfer of public records to Queensland State Archives.

 You do not need to inform Queensland State Archives of these arrangements.

-The authorised delegate will be a person or position within your agency that has the appropriate authority, knowledge and skills, or an external position if the records are managed by a service provider.
+The authorised delegate will be a person or position within your public authority that has the appropriate authority, knowledge and skills.

 You should use your internal delegation processes and instruments, similar to how you would manage other delegations such as Finance and Human Resources.